Christmas in Canada

 The Eastern Canadian province of Nova Scotia is known all over the world for its fir and pine Christmas Trees, so most families in Canada have a fir or pine Christmas Tree.
 One Canadian tradition is to send the biggest, best fir tree (grown in Nova Scotia) to Boston, USA because of the assistance given during the disaster, known worldwide, as the Halifax Explosion.
 This tradition has carried on for many years.
 Bostonians always love and appreciate the Nova Scotian Christmas Tree.
 They place this tree in the city and then light it during a ceremony to begin the Christmas season.

 Mummering is a tradition which mainly takes place in the province of Newfoundland, more commonly in small towns and villages rather than large towns and cities.
 It's also sometimes called 'Jannying'.
 People dress up in costumes and knock on someone's door and say in a disguised voice, "Are there any Mummers in the night?" or "Any mummers 'loud in?'", meaning 'are mummers allowed in the house?'
 Then they sing and dance and have Christmas cake and a cup of something nice before moving on to the next house.
 In some places, if the host does not guess who the Mummers are, the host must join the Mummers in their merry-making.
 Going Mummering is a fun Christmas season activity for adults.
 Mummers usually come out between December 26th and January 6th (The 12 Days of Christmas).
 However, some come out only before Christmas Day.
 In some places Mummering is now banned because people used it as an excuse for begging.
-You can find out more about the history of Mummering in Newfoundland on the Live Rural Newfoundland and Labrador blog.
+You can find out more about the history of Mummering in Newfoundland on the Live Rural Newfoundland and Labrador blog (goes to another site).

 In northern Canada, some people plan a Taffy Pull.
 This is held in honour of Saint Catherine, the patron saint of single women.
 This party provides an opportunity for single women to meet eligible single men!